return42/sphkerneldoc/linux_src_doc/include/linux/spi/spi_h.rst

     from the chip datasheet and board-specific signal quality issues.

 bus_num
-    Identifies which spi_master parents the spi_device; unused by \ :c:func:`spi_new_device`\ , and otherwise depends on board wiring.
+    Identifies which spi_controller parents the spi_device; unused by \ :c:func:`spi_new_device`\ , and otherwise depends on board wiring.

 chip_select